hotequil/proposal-filter-groups/README.md

 ## Installation

 Install the package using [npm](https://www.npmjs.com) or another package manager you want.
+You can see the [package in npm](https://www.npmjs.com/package/@hotequil/proposal-filter-groups).

 ```shell
 npm install @hotequil/proposal-filter-groups